jafl/jx_application_framework/README.md

 classes.
 It also shows how to extend the functionality of the library by, for example, creating custom tables or menus.

-To build the libraries and programs, simply run GNU make ("make" or "gmake" on most systems) in a command line window inside the JX directory and follow the instructions that are printed.
+To build the libraries and programs, simply run:

+    ./configure
+    make

 If you are new to the JX Application Framework, then it is important to understand that it is not a program that you can run.
 Rather, it is a set